Equal-Pay Contracts: Introduction

 We next turn to XOS rewards, for which we show that the optimal contract problem admits no constant-factor approximation.
 As in the case of GS rewards, this impossibility result holds for both equal-pay and unconstrained contracts.
 Consequently, our result resolves another important open problem in multi-agent contract design, as posed for example in \cite{Feldman25}.

-\begin{maintheorem}[No Constant-Factor Approximation for XOS Rewards; \Cref{thm:XOS_inapprox}] For XOS reward functions, no algorithm that makes a polynomial number of value and demand queries can achieve a constant-factor approximation to the optimal contract, with or without the equal-pay restriction. \end{maintheorem}
+\begin{maintheorem}[No Constant-Factor Approximation for XOS Rewards; Theorem~\ref{thm:XOS_inapprox}] For XOS reward functions, no algorithm that makes a polynomial number of value and demand queries can achieve a constant-factor approximation to the optimal contract, with or without the equal-pay restriction. \end{maintheorem}

 Notably, prior work on unconstrained contract design has given significant attention to the tractability of the optimal contract problem along two dimensions: binary versus combinatorial actions, and submodular versus XOS rewards.
-Constant-factor approximations were established for three of the four resulting cases --- submodular rewards under both action models, and XOS rewards under binary actions (see~\Cref{table:equal-pay-results:general}) --- while the case of XOS rewards with combinatorial actions remained open.
-Our result shows that, unlike the other cases, this remaining problem is inapproximable.
+Constant-factor approximations were established for three of the four resulting cases --- submodular rewards under both action models, and XOS rewards under binary actions (see Table~\ref{table:equal-pay-results:general}) --- while the case of XOS rewards with combinatorial actions remained open.
+Our result closes this gap by showing that, unlike the other cases, this remaining problem is inapproximable.

 More broadly, our findings suggest that the equal-pay model, beyond its intrinsic significance as a fairness constraint, also provides a useful lens for understanding unconstrained contracts.
 Indeed, all current hardness results beyond additive rewards (including all previous hardness results \cite{duetting2022multi,ezra2023Inapproximability, multimulti}, and the two established here) arise in scenarios where optimal contracts turn out to be equal-pay contracts.